 Love is patient; love is kind; love is not envious or boastful or arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice in wrongdoing, but rejoices in the truth.
 It bears all things, believes all things, hopes all things, endures all things.

+1 Corinthians 13.4-7 The service includes prayers and readings, hymns, vows and promises and the exchange of rings by the couple, the blessing of the marriage and its formal registration through the issuing of the wedding certificate.
+Provision can and often is made actively to involve family and friends in the service.
+Nowadays many places are licensed for wedding services.
+People are very often pleasantly surprised both as to the depth and meaning of the Church of England Marriage Service and the more practical considerations such as cost and flexibility in the use of a large building.
 The clergy at St. Peter’s, St. Mary’s and St. George’s make bookings for weddings up to 18 months or more in advance.
 They are always pleased to talk with any couple thinking about marrying in church, or those who may wish for a service of blessing in church following a civic wedding, and also couples who would like to mark a significant wedding anniversary with a service of thanksgiving in church.